jason-murray/deleter-gt-neo/README.md

 - Button flash for pit limiter.
 - Engine off/spectate blackout.

+There is a configurator for the profile [here.](https://jason-murray.github.io/deleter-gt-neo/)

+-- OR --

 There are some settings at the top of the ROTARIES scripted content block for assigning effects to specific rotaries, colours and others.

 ### Yoep Rev Lights